Dec 8, 2010

 How to Change or Delete a Cell Name in Excel

-It's easy to name a cell.
-You click on the cell, put the cursor in the "Name Box" to the left of the Formula Bar (see image below), type a name, and press Enter.
-Then you can reference that cell in other parts of the workbook.
+In a Microsoft Excel worksheet, a cell can be given a name.
+And it is very EASY to name a cell: You click on the cell, put the cursor in the "Name Box" to the left of the Formula Bar, type a name, and press Enter.
+Then you can reference that cell by name in other parts of the workbook.

-In the example below we have named the cell "Sub1" because we will reference this Subtotal in a Summary worksheet.
+In the example above we named the cell "Sub1" because we reference this Subtotal in a Summary worksheet.

 However, after naming a cell, it seems like Excel won't let you delete or change the name!
-If you click in the Name Box and type over the name or delete the name, nothing happens!
-The name remains.
+Right?
+Because if you click in the Name Box and type over the name or delete the name, NOTHING HAPPENS!
+And Excel Help doesn't seem to help.

-So, how do I change a cell name?
-How do I delete a cell name?
+So, how do I change or delete a cell name in an Excel spreadsheet?
 It's pretty easy ... it's just hidden!

-To delete a cell name, click on the cell name and click Delete button.
+2. Click on the cell name that you want to delete, and click Delete button.

 Anonymous said...